ArthurAhiyarov/Voting/README.md

 # :triangular_ruler: Tests

-Unit tests for this contract can by:
+Unit tests for this contract can be run by:
 ```shell
 npx hardhat test
 ```